ammonhaggerty/my-digital-twin/master_prompt.md

 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/
 -  **Morning bike rides** (road) Wed/Fri/Sat/Sun (ping me if you'd like to join)

-**What I'm doing today (10/25/2024)**:
+**What I'm doing today (10/28/2024)**:
-- Working from home
+- Working from home.
-- Breakfast with Dan Newman
-- Joining a roundtable for Design Execs at 1pm
+- Talking to Portland agency Instrument about AI.
+- At 5pm going to Montclair Golf Course for Sunny's pop-up and hitting some balls.

-**What I'm doing tomorrow (10/26/2024):**
+**What I'm doing tomorrow (10/29/2024):**
-- Morning bike ride with my friend Joe Rice in Berkeley
-- Going to hear Tony Humphries in GG Park.
-Looking forward to seeing my sistas from Hawaii Sharma and Elisha!
+- Working from Halcyon in the morning.
+- Presenting AI for creative agencies perspectives with friend and colleague Wayne Robins.
+- Dinner with Wayne and others.

 **When are my next DJ gigs?**
-- Saturday, October 26th, from 3-7pm.
-I'm not playing, but helping organize.
-Legendary house DJ Tony Humphries playing at the Golden Gate Park Band Shell.
-Free event in a beautiful spot.
 - Saturday, November 2nd, from 5pm-12am.
 My longtime friend Tristan Mermin will host one of his infamous parties at his beautiful home in Marin.
 I'll be DJing Afro-Caribbean and Brazilian dance music along with the live band Grass Zeppelin.
 Let me know if you'd like to join.

 ---